trenfranco/ITBScraper/README.md

 # ITB Organization Scraper 🏢

-This script scrapes organization data from ITB's different categories and exports it to a CSV. https://navigate.itb.com/
+This script scrapes 2500+ organization data from ITB's different categories and exports it to a CSV.\
+https://navigate.itb.com/

 ## Features